falcosecurity/falco-website/content/en/docs/setup/tarball.md

 ---

 {{% pageinfo color="primary" %}}
-Falco consumes streams of events and evaluates them against a set of security rules to detect abnormal behavior.
+Falco consumes streams of events and evaluates them against a set of security {{< glossary_tooltip text="rules" term_id="rules" >}} to detect abnormal behavior.
 By default, Falco is preconfigured to consume events from the Linux Kernel.
-This scenario requires Falco to be privileged, and depending on the kernel version installed on the host, a [driver](/docs/event-sources/kernel/) need to be installed.
+This scenario requires Falco to be privileged, and depending on the kernel version installed on the host, a {{< glossary_tooltip text="driver" term_id="drivers" >}} needs to be installed.

 For other installation scenarios, such as consuming cloud events or other data sources using plugins, please refer to the [Plugins](docs/plugins/) section.
 {{% /pageinfo %}}

 There are two main methods to install Falco on your host using the [released Falco packages](/docs/download):

-1. **RPM or DEB package (include Systemd setup):** For instructions, refer to the [Install on a host (DEB, RPM)](/docs/setup/packages) page.
+1. **RPM or DEB package (includes Systemd setup):** For instructions, refer to the [Install on a host (DEB, RPM)](/docs/setup/packages) page.
 2. **Tarball archive:** This method is detailed on this page.

 ## Install